BAPTIZE IN THE NAME OF JESUS CHRIST

 Even if the Holy Spirit had a part in the baptismal formula, it is sent by God the Father in the name of Jesus Christ!

-JOHN 14:26 But when the Comforter comes, even the Holy Spirit, which the Father will send in My [Jesus Christ] name, that one shall teach you all things, and shall bring to your remembrance everything that I have told you.
+JOHN 14:26 “But the Helper, the Holy Spirit, whom the Father will send in My [Jesus Christ] name, He will teach you all things, and bring to your remembrance all things that I said to you.

-ORDNANCE: All things (including baptism and the sending of the Holy Spirit) required for salvation must be done in the name of Jesus Christ because only His sacrifice makes salvation possible.
+ORDNANCE: All things (including baptism and the sending of the Holy Spirit) required for salvation MUST BE DONE IN THE NAME OF JESUS CHRIST because only His sacrifice makes salvation possible.

-Baptizing in the name (if there were such a thing) of the Holy Spirit would require saying something to the effect: “You are baptized in the name of the Holy Spirit sent in the name of Jesus Christ.”
+Baptizing in the name of the Holy Spirit (if there were such a thing) would require saying something to the effect: “You are baptized in the name of the Holy Spirit sent in the name of Jesus Christ.”
 This is a ridiculous and meaningless statement that completely obscures the only name that can bring salvation.

 Another problem is that the Holy Spirit comes only through the laying on of hands by an ordained elder or minister, not as a result of the baptism ceremony!
 Receiving the Holy Spirit is, in fact, completely separate from baptism: